 For anyone who is a fan of Thethe title of this post should come as no surprise.
 For the rest of you, sit back as I try to capture the spirit of a Canadian poet, songwriter, musician, wise man and raving lunatic.

 I had the great fortune of being offered a ticket to see The Country of Miracles last night in concert.
-For the record I am a fan of The Tragically Hip and have been so since I first heard the song Little Bones, off the Road Apples album in the early 90′s.
-The catchy lyrics and rocking beat lead me to other tracks such as 50 Mission Cap, and New Orleans is Sinking.and his new band
+For the record I am a fan of The Tragically Hip and have been so since I first heard the song Little Bones, off the Road Apples album in the early 90’s.
+The catchy lyrics and rocking beat lead me to other tracks such as 50 Mission Cap, New Orleans is Sinking

 The enigmatic lead singer Gord Downie has always seemed one step shy of going over the edge into oblivion.
 His rambling rants are pure bootleg gold to true fans.
 Often degenerating into tales of murder and accidental suicide, or fanciful trips to the bottom of the killer whale tank.
 It is in the mind of Downie that the bulk of his bands music and lyrics are born.
 Often referred to as Canada’s John Lennon, by DJ Howard Manshine.
 His persona dances from a Jim Morrison like madman to a brilliant social architect in a heartbeat on stage.